nkamatam/Exams/CDA/AWS CDA.md

 **Lazy Loading and TTL**
 * Specifies the number of seconds until the key(data) expires to avoid keeping stale data in the cache
-* LAzy Loading treats an expired key as a cache miss and causes the application to retrive the data from ther database and subsequently wr
+* LAzy Loading treats an expired key as a cache miss and causes the application to retrive the data from ther database and subsequently write the data into the cache with a new TTL
+* Does not eliminate stale data - but helps to avoid it

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg3NjE5ODgxMiwtMTg0MzAwNjY3LC0xMT
-kwNzYzNTk1LDYxNzgxOTU5MywtMjUxNzk1OTExLC0yNTY1Mjc4
-MDksNTc0MTE4ODExLDEwNjk5NzU3NTMsNzUzOTcxOTIzLDEwOT
-M5NTU4NTJdfQ==
+eyJoaXN0b3J5IjpbNjk4OTMwMDM3LC0xODQzMDA2NjcsLTExOT
+A3NjM1OTUsNjE3ODE5NTkzLC0yNTE3OTU5MTEsLTI1NjUyNzgw
+OSw1NzQxMTg4MTEsMTA2OTk3NTc1Myw3NTM5NzE5MjMsMTA5Mz
+k1NTg1Ml19
 -->